 Free will, along with human nature, is the second characteristic possessed by human beings that affects the way humankind functions.

-Free will, the ability to freely choose and freely make decisions endows each and every human being.
+Free will, the ability to choose and freely make decisions endows each human being.
 It is the second factor necessary to understand if you want to know how humankind functions.
-We all possess this trait but because of our circumstances, we cannot always exercise our free will.
+We all possess this trait, but because of our circumstances, we cannot always exercise our free will.